HL7/US-Core/input/pagecontent/clinical-notes.md

-​This section provides implementers with important definitions, requirements, and guidance to create, use, and share Clinical Notes.
+​This section provides implementers with important definitions, requirements, and guidance on creating, using, and sharing Clinical Notes.

 ### Clinical Notes